bhm/Tasque-for-Android/README.markdown

+# This is a very old code.
+Deprecated at this point

 ## Tasque for Android

 Tasque for Android is the counter part to Tasque, a simple task management app (TODO List) for the Linux, Windows and Mac Desktops.